xiaoyeziji/ide/intl.en-US/User Guide/Data Integration/Task Configuration/Configure Reader plug-in/Configure OTSReader-Internal.md

 -   \[\{“type”:”string”, “value”:”a”\}\] means from \[\{“type”:”string”, “value”:”a”\},\{“type”:”INF\_MIN”\}\].
 -   \[\{“type”:”string”, “value”:”a”\},\{“type”:”INF\_MIN”\}\].

 PrimaryKey column in binary type is special.
-Json doesn't support directly passing in binary data, so the following rules are defined: To pass in binary data, you must use \(Java\) Base64.encodeBase64String method to convert binary data into a visualized string and then enter the string in value.
+JSON doesn't support directly passing in binary data, so the following rules are defined: To pass in binary data, you must use \(Java\) Base64.encodeBase64String method to convert binary data into a visualized string and then enter the string in value.
 The example is as follows \(Java\):-   `byte[] bytes = "hello".getBytes();`: Create binary data.
 Here the byte value of string hello is used.
 -   `String inputValue = Base64.encodeBase64String(bytes)`: Call Base64 method to convert binary data into visualized strings.

 Run the preceding code, and then the inputValue of "aGVsbG8=" can be obtained.